 Bolinao is a third class municipality located at the northernmost tip of western Pangasinan, hence, I like to call it, Nguso ng Pinas.
 This is where I took my family for a relaxing retreat this June.
 We left Manila at 6:30 AM via Victory Liner in Cubao.
-This is the only scheduled trip of the said bus liner to Bolinao.
 Bus fare is ₱460 and travel time takes 6-7 hours with two stopovers in Tarlac and in Alaminos.
 The roads are in good condition up until we reached the town proper.

-Unlike other famous tourist destinations in the country where you can see easily spot a number of bars, restaurants, café, and fast food chains, the establishments in Pangasinan are limited.
+The establishments in Bolinao Pangasinan are limited, unlike other famous tourist destinations in the country where you can see easily spot a number of bars, restaurants, café, and fast food chains, .
 In fact, we had our lunch in one of the carinderias (eateries) near the bus terminal.

 We didn’t have a chance to tour around the town proper but I suspect that there is none.
 Nonetheless, the eateries in Bolinao serve decent and affordable food.
 I can therefore recommend this place to budget travelers.

 We booked a family room at Casa Almarenzo Bed and Breakfast via Agoda which, in my opinion is a resort that gives you the best value for money in Bolinao Province.

 Touring the province is easy and affordable.
 You can rent a tricycle good for 4-5 people with a standard rate of ₱1,200.
 The driver will bring you to some tourist spots in the area.
 Make sure to start your trip as early as possible to make the most out of your day tour.